algorand/indexer/README.md

 If you wish to run multiple indexers on one server under systemd, see the comments in `/lib/systemd/system/algorand-indexer@.service` or [misc/systemd/algorand-indexer@.service](misc/systemd/algorand-indexer@.service)

 # Unique Database Configurations

-## Load balancing:
+## Load balancing
 If indexer is deployed with a clustered database using multiple readers behind a load balancer, query discrepancies are possible due to database replication lag.
 Users should check the `current-round` response field and be prepared to retry queries when stale data is detected.

 ## Custom indices